 Children under 6 are admitted free

-Please note: Advance purchase price tickets for Holiday Evenings are available online until 5 o'clock the previous day.
-On the day of the event, if tickets are still available, they may be purchased in person at the Preservation Society's office at 424 Bellevue Avenue until 5 p.m., or at The Breakers.
-Please call (401) 847-1000 to inquire about availability of tickets on performance dates.
+Please note: Advance purchase price tickets for Holiday Evenings are available online until 5 p.m. on the preceding Friday.
+On the day of the event, if tickets are still available they may be purchased in person at the Preservation Society's office at 424 Bellevue Avenue, or at The Breakers.
+Please call (401) 847-1000 to inquire about availability of tickets on performance date.

 Newport Nutcracker at Rosecliff

 November 25-27 and November 29 - December 2, 2016